hectoresen/http-azure-function-typescript-boilerplate/README.md

 ### Testing

-The current tests are end to end, one of the problems is the cold starts of the functions on which it depends, momentarily we must warm up these functions before launching the tests so as not to exceed the jest waiting time

-Once the functions are "warmed up", execute the following command:
+Current testing is end-to-end.
+One problem is cold starting of dependent functions.
+To avoid timing out Jest, be sure to warm up these functions before running tests when they are run through the pipelines.

 ```bash
 npm run test
 ```